jericholab/rdl/Design Overview/Design Overview - Hall Effect Current Sensor.md

 GENERAL

+- This document details the revision A1 of the current sensor, which has analog signal output.
+The revision A2, with the NAU7802 digital output is not covered here.
 - The board is a simple 2-layer PCB, with no lead content (lead-free-HASL).
 There are SMD components on the top surface of the PCB only.
 - The original design of the voltage regulation circuit was done by Sparkfun under CC-BY-SA-4.0 license.
 The license for this Jericho hardware is the same.
 - A copper plane (ground) is poured on the bottom surface on the PCB to reduce EM noise.
 There is no copper plane on the top surface.